Kallyan01/fileuploader/README.md

 # FileUploader

-A simple file-upload Application made using Node.js and Express.
+A simple File-upload Application made using Node.js and Express.

 ## Local Setup

-Install the Dependencies Using `npm`
+Install the dependencies Using `npm`

 ```bash
  npm install